DrtJordan/docs/technology/Database/Mysql/mysql-load-and-export.md

-select
+SELECT
   *
-from
+FROM
  test.performance_mb
 LIMIT 10
-into outfile '/tmp/performance_mb_2.txt'
+INTO outfile '/tmp/performance_mb_2.txt'
 fields terminated by '\t'
 optionally enclosed by '"'
 escaped by '"'